Huge line to view monarch's coffin is queue fit for a queen

 Hundreds of stewards, police officers and first-aid volunteers, 30 multi-faith pastors and two sign language interpreters are assigned to look after the welfare of people waiting in line.

-The queen’s coffin is scheduled to travel Wednesday from Buckingham Palace to Westminster Hall, where it will lie in state from 5 p.m.
+The queen’s coffin was carried in a solemn procession Wednesday from Buckingham Palace to Westminster Hall, where it will lie in state from 5 p.m.
 (1600 GMT) until 6:30 a.m.
 (0530 GMT) on Monday, the day of her funeral.

-Hours before the coffin had arrived, the line of mourners already stretched from Parliament across nearby Lambeth Bridge and snaked along the south bank of the River Thames.
+Two hours before opening time, the line of mourners already stretched for 2 miles (3.2 km) from Parliament across nearby Lambeth Bridge and snaked along the south bank of the River Thames.
 The designated route stretches for 6.9 miles (11 kilometers) past the National Theatre, Shakespeare’s Globe, the Tate Modern art gallery and Tower Bridge to Southwark Park in south London, which can accommodate another 3 miles (4.8 km) of zigzagging queues.

 Officials say they can’t predict how many people will line up to pay their respects at Westminster Hall, but it is likely to be many more than the 200,000 who visited the Queen Mother Elizabeth’s coffin over three days in 2002.
 Transit operator Transport for London estimates that more than 1 million people will travel to the city center to be part of commemorations through Monday.